Automatic Account Configuration

 - Outgoing mail: SMTP on mail.gmx.net, using SSL

 You have the option to choose either IMAP or POP as your incoming mail protocol.
 IMAP and POP are the standard protocols for retrieving emails.
 IMAP, the more modern protocol, allows you to store messages on the mail server and on your local machine at the same time.
 The POP protocol only allows messages to be stored locally.
 Email providers may provide access by either the IMAP or POP protocol, or may support both.
+(To get a better understanding of the technical details for both protocols see also Glossary of Terms including types of Accounts and IMAP Synchronization)

 To complete account setup: